quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part08_Part_II_Determi.md

 #### Example of Unfair Agreement
 :p What does the fairness principle indicate about the same scenario?
 ??x
-The fairness principle would question whether such a transaction is fair, given that selling a $10,000 car for only $100 seems unusual.
+The fairness principle would question whether such a transaction is fair, given that selling a $10,000 car for only$100 seems unusual.
 Factors like coercion or mental incapacity might be considered to determine if the agreement was just. x??

 ---